mpv-player/mpv/DOCS/man/vo.rst

             Uses spaces.
 Causes vertical resolution to drop twofolds, but in theory works in more places.

+    ``--vo-tct-buffering=<pixel|line|frame>``
+        Specifies the size of data batches buffered before being sent to the terminal.

+        TCT image output is not synchronized with other terminal output from mpv, which can lead to broken images.
+Sending data to the terminal in small batches may improve parallelism between terminal processing and mpv processing but incurs a static overhead of generating tens of thousands of small writes.
+Also, depending on the terminal used, sending frames in one chunk might help with tearing of the output, especially if not used with ``--really-quiet`` and other logs interrupt the data stream.

+        pixel
+            Send data to terminal for each pixel. line
+            Send data to terminal for each line.
+(Default) frame
+            Send data to terminal for each frame.

     ``--vo-tct-width=<width>``  ``--vo-tct-height=<height>``
         Assume the terminal has the specified character width and/or height.
         These default to 80x25 if the terminal size cannot be determined.